 HOW TO MAKE A SMALL ROOM LOOK BIGGER

 1. Paint or Wallpaper the Ceiling to Make the Room appear T

-I would have never thought of adding wallpaper to the ceiling but it definitely draws the eye upwards which makes a room appear bigger.
-If you pick a bold pattern or color then you can easily incorporate the colors in the room with accessories, like the throw pillows on this chair and the rug on the floor
+I would have never thought of adding wallpaper to the ceiling, but it definitely draws the eye upwards, making a room appear bigger.
+If you pick a bold pattern or color, you can easily incorporate the colors in the room with accessories, like the throw pillows on this chair and the rug on the floor

-According to Sharper Impression Paint Co. by painting the ceiling a lighter color, it can make your walls in “the room feel higher and your space look larger”.
-They also suggest painting using the wall paint with 80 percent white paint so its the same color but lighter.
-I think we will try this approach since its a perfect combination for opening up small spaces or making rooms with lower ceilings seem roomier.
+According to Sharper Impression Paint Co., painting the ceiling a lighter color can make your walls in “the room feel higher, and your space look larger.”
+They also suggest painting using the wall paint with 80 percent white paint, so it’s the same color but lighter.
+I think we will try this approach since it’s a perfect combination for opening up small spaces or making rooms with lower ceilings seem roomier.

 2. Keep the Walls and Floor a Light Color

 Light walls are a great way to keep your room looking bigger.

 In our previous home, I painted two accent walls chocolate!
 Not the best idea.
 Although it was different and made the room feel cozy, it missed the mark on making it feel larger.